AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Conclusion

-\begin{IEEEbiography}[{ }]{Dawar~Khan} received his Ph.D. from the NLPR, Institute of Automation, University of Chinese Academy of Sciences, Beijing, China, in 2018.
-He served as an Assistant Professor at the Nara Institute of Science and Technology (NAIST), Japan, from 2018 to 2020, and later at the University of Haripur, Pakistan, until 2022.
-Since April 2022, he has been a Postdoctoral Fellow at KAUST, Saudi Arabia.
-His research interests include computer graphics, XR, HCI, and AI for 3D scene understanding and immersive systems. \end{IEEEbiography} -0.9996478cm \begin{IEEEbiography}[{ }]{Xinyu~Liu} recently completed his undergraduate studies in Internet of Things Engineering at the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), China.
-In the summer of 2024, he participated in the Visiting Student Research Program (VSRP) at King Abdullah University of Science and Technology (KAUST).
-His research interests include IoT, XR development, and large language models. \end{IEEEbiography} -0.9996478cm \begin{IEEEbiography}[{ }]{Omar~Mena} is a PhD student in Computer Science under the supervision of Professor Ivan Viola at King Abdullah University of Science and Technology (KAUST).
+-0.1279996478cm \begin{IEEEbiography}[{ }]{Dawar~Khan} received the Ph.D. degree from NLPR, Institute of Automation, UCAS, Beijing, China, in 2018.
+He was an Assistant Professor at NAIST, Japan (2018–2020), and at the University of Haripur (UOH), Pakistan, until 2022.
+From 2022 to 2025, he was a Postdoctoral Fellow at KAUST, Saudi Arabia.
+Since 2025, he has been an Assistant Professor at UOH.
+His research interests include computer graphics, computer vision, extended reality, HCI, and AI for 3D scene understanding. \end{IEEEbiography} -1.09996478cm \begin{IEEEbiography}[{ }]{Xinyu~Liu} is a Master's student at KAUST.
+He received his B.Eng. degree in Internet of Things Engineering from the University of Electronic Science and Technology of China (UESTC), China.
+In 2024, he participated in the Visiting Student Research Program (VSRP) at KAUST.
+His research interests include IoT, extended reality (XR), and large language models. \end{IEEEbiography} -1.09996478cm \begin{IEEEbiography}[{ }]{Omar~Mena} is a PhD student in Computer Science under the supervision of Professor Ivan Viola at KAUST.
 He obtained his BSc in Artificial Intelligence at Universidad Panamericana, Mexico, and his MSc in Computer Science from KAUST.
-His research interests are XR human-computer interaction and computer graphics. \end{IEEEbiography} -0.9996478cm \begin{IEEEbiography}[{ }]{Donggang~Jia} is a Computer Science PhD student at King Abdullah University of Science and Technology (KAUST), where he is part of the nanovisualization group.
+His research interests are XR human-computer interaction and computer graphics. \end{IEEEbiography} -1.09996478cm \begin{IEEEbiography}[{ }]{Donggang~Jia} is a Computer Science PhD student at KAUST, where he is part of the nanovisualization group.
 He received a B. Eng degree in Computer Science from the Beijing University of Posts and Telecommunications, China, and an MSc in Artificial Intelligence from the University of Southampton, UK.
-His research interests include scientific visualization, human-computer interaction, and computer graphics. \end{IEEEbiography} -0.9996478cm \begin{IEEEbiography}[{ }]{Alexandre~Kouyoumdjian} is a research scientist at King Abdullah University of Science and Technology (KAUST).
+His research interests include scientific visualization, human-computer interaction, and computer graphics. \end{IEEEbiography} -1.09996478cm \begin{IEEEbiography}[{ }]{Alexandre~Kouyoumdjian} is a research scientist at King Abdullah University of Science and Technology (KAUST).
 He holds a PhD in computer science from University Paris-Saclay.
-He conducts research on multiscale visualization, interaction, and modeling for biology, with an additional focus on virtual and augmented reality. \end{IEEEbiography} -0.9996478cm \begin{IEEEbiography}[{ }]{Ivan~Viola} is a professor at King Abdullah University of Science and Technology, Saudi Arabia.
+He conducts research on multiscale visualization, interaction, and modeling for biology, with an additional focus on virtual and augmented reality. \end{IEEEbiography} -1.09996478cm \begin{IEEEbiography}[{ }]{Ivan~Viola} is a professor at KAUST, Saudi Arabia.
 He graduated from TU Wien, Austria.
 In 2005 he took a postdoc position at the University of Bergen, Norway, where he was gradually promoted to the professor rank.
 In 2013 he received a WWTF grant to establish a research group at TU Wien.
-At KAUST, he continues developing new visualization techniques, primarily oriented on data reconstruction, interpretation, representation, modeling, and rendering. \end{IEEEbiography} -0.9996478cm
+At KAUST, he continues developing new visualization techniques, primarily oriented on data reconstruction, interpretation, representation, modeling, and rendering. \end{IEEEbiography}